 Fertility & Bio Identical Progesterone

-Interestingly, the word progesterone is given its name because of its vital supportive role in gestation (Latin: gestare), a fact that sheds some insight into its importance in the reproductive process.
+The word progesterone is given its name because of its vital supportive role in gestation (Latin: gestare), a fact that sheds insight into its vital role in the reproductive process.

-Modern science confirms that insight, as, of all female hormones, progesterone is the one most essential for conception and to the survival of the fertilized egg and the fetus throughout gestation.
+Modern science confirms that insight, as, of all female hormones, progesterone is the one most essential for conception, survival of the fertilized egg and the birth of a healthy baby.

-At ovulation, progesterone levels rapidly rise from 2-3 mg/day to an average of 22-25 mg. per day, peaking as high as 30 mg/day.
-If fertilization does not occur in ten or twelve days, progesterone levels fall dramatically, triggering the shedding of the secretory endometrium (the menstrual cycle)
+At ovulation, progesterone levels rapidly rise from 2-3 mg/day to an average of 25-28 mg/day, peaking as high as 30 mg/day.
+If fertilization does not occur in ten or twelve days, progesterone levels fall dramatically, triggering the shedding of the secretory endometrium (the next menstrual cycle)

-Progesterone production is taken over by the placenta which secretes an ever increasing supply, reaching 300-400 mg/day during the third trimester!
+At approximately week 18, progesterone production is taken over by the placenta, which secretes increasing levels of progesterone, reaching 300-400 mg/day during the third trimester!

-- Makes Possible the Survival of the Fertilized Egg
+- Progesterone Supports Survival of the Fertilized Egg

-- Maintains the Secretory Endometrium which Feeds the Ovum & Resultant Embryo
+- Progesterone Maintains the Secretory Endometrium which Feeds the Ovum & Resultant Embryo